 How to Make Pumpkin Cheesecake

-What Type of Cream Cheese for Pumpkin Cheesecake?
+What Type of Cream Cheese is Best for Cheesecake?

 - Use full-fat bricks of cream cheese.